athisav/pomodoro-planner/README.md

 # Pomodoro-Planner

 Pomodoro Planner is a web application that allows you to streamline your work efficiency.
-It is the combination of a todo list and the [Pomodoro technique](https://en.wikipedia.org/wiki/Pomodoro_Technique "Pomodoro Technique Wikipedia") (25 minutes working, 5 minutes break -- on & off) that helps people do their work as fast as possible.
+It is the combination of a todo list and the [Pomodoro technique](https://en.wikipedia.org/wiki/Pomodoro_Technique "Pomodoro Technique Wikipedia") (25 minutes working, 5 minutes break -- on & off) that helps people do their work as fast as possible. [\[Click\]](https://alexwaitz.github.io/pomodoro-planner/) to open the page.

 # Technologies